anthofoxo/hyperengine/README.md

 Small game engine written in C++

 ## Cloning
-We use submodules, clone with submodules!
+We use submodules, clone with submodules! `--recurse-submodules`

 ## Building
 We use [Premake5](https://premake.github.io/) as a build system.
 Have this installed.